uis-no/paper-collection-template/README.md

 #Paper Collection Template for PhD Thesis

 In this folder you will find the `uisthesis.cls` paper collection thesis template for the University of Stavanger.
+The template is based on `book.cls`, and it was adapted for UiS by Morten Mossige and Hein Meling, 2015, based on a template for University of Oslo.

 #Documentation
-Class for writing a UiS PhD thesis, based on book.cls.
-Adapted for UiS by Morten Mossige and Hein Meling, 2015.
-Original version by Johan Hake, Oslo, 2009.
-Based on previous work by Hans E. Plesser and Martin Alnæs.

 Construct a thesis.tex file that uses this class along with the following directory structure.
 All files in [] are optional; instead you can define a global bibliography file, see below.
 The number of included papers is